spatie/laravel-permission/docs/basic-usage/wildcard-permissions.md

 weight: 6
 ---

-When enabled, wildcard permissions offers you a flexible representation for a variety of permission schemes.
+When enabled, wildcard permissions offer you a flexible representation for a variety of permission schemes.

 The wildcard permissions implementation is inspired by the default permission implementation of [Apache Shiro](https://shiro.apache.org/permissions.html).
 See the Shiro documentation for more examples and deeper explanation of the concepts.